-- Singles: 158 singles with the smallest being 92 square feet and the largest being a giant 176 square foot singles on the 10th floor, however, I think the 10th floor suite is for upper-classmen.
+- Singles: 158 singles with the smallest being 92 square feet and the largest being a giant 176 square foot singles on the 10th floor.
 Generally, all the singles are around 100-115ish and there is 1 smaller single in every suite.

 - Doubles: 36 mostly spacious doubles.
 The doubles on the outer A and C suites are all 200+ square feet while the doubles in the B suites are generally smaller with the smallest being 176 square feet.
-There are 2 doubles in the outer suites and 4 in the inner suites.
+There are two doubles in the outer suites and four in the inner suites.

 - Each suite for freshpeople is either a male or female suite.

 - The views are generally good but views on the North and South edges of the building could be viewed into Hamilton classrooms or facing Wallach.
 There is a good amount of natural light available in each room.

 - Some rooms (or all?) have a cubby space above the door where there is a lot of room to store stuff.
 Between this and the built-in closets in some rooms, the square-foot measurements are a bit misleading, because there is actually somewhere to store all of your stuff!

 - Unlike the card scanners in other buildings, Hartley rooms are locked with a physical key!
 Some people find this annoying to carry around, but you are guaranteed to not lock yourself out (as long as you don’t lose it), and if you prefer you can choose to not lock your room at all.

 - Every room has moveable shelves which can be placed pretty much anywhere on the wall, and the walls are completely pin-board, so it’s super easy to hang things everywhere.